 Internal Audit continues to take a prominent role in leading and co-ordinating counter fraud activities.
-It committed around 19 days to counter fraud activity in 2018/19, which included work to co-ordinate and complete elements of the NFI data matching exercise.
+It committed around 30 days to counter fraud activity in 2019/20, which included work to co-ordinate and complete elements of the NFI data matching exercise.

-An annual report on counter fraud activity is presented to the Committee elsewhere on this agenda.
-This includes details of activity in 2018/19 and an action plan for the forthcoming year, the delivery of which will further strengthen the current arrangements in place.
+An annual report on counter fraud activity will be presented to this Committee in September 2020.
+This will include details of activity in 2019/20 and an action plan for the forthcoming year, the delivery of which will further strengthen the current arrangements in place.